Brwa Nouri

-Brwa Hekmat Nouri (بڕوا نوری; born 23 January 1987) is an Iraqi professional footballer who plays as a defensive midfielder for Swedish Division 1 club Ariana.
+Brwa Hekmat Nouri (بڕوا نوری; born 23 January 1987) is an Iraqi professional footballer who plays as a defensive midfielder for Swedish Division 1 club AFC Malmö.

 Club career

 Nouri was born in Urmia, Iran to Kurdish parents and moved with his family to Sweden as a child.
 He started his football career at Vasalund before joining AIK at the age of 13.
 He won the JSM final with AIK and where he scored in the final against Västra Frölunda.

 He made his A-team debut in AIK on 7 October 2005, against Falkenberg in the Superettan.
 In 2006 he was with AIK's A-team but was loaned to Åtvidaberg.
 He returned to AIK after the season but then he was loaned out again, this time to Väsby United in 2007.
 In total, Nouri played three league matches in the Superettan, a match in the Svenska cupen and 16 training matches for AIK.

 Prior to the 2009 season, Nouri signed for Dalkurd.
 In November 2011, he extended his contract with the club for two years.